saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ### Objects in JS
 - Objects are unordered unlike arrays.
-- adding/deleting item can be done directly, no push/pop required as there is no order.
+- Adding/deleting item can be done directly, no push/pop required as there is no order.
 - Similar to Python Dictionaries, key-value pairs.
 - eg var obj1={name:"Saurabh", age:45}
-- notice no quotes on key/property names.
+- Notice no quotes on key/property names.
 - obj1["name"]: notice quotes in key/property when accessing.
 This is unlike Python.
 - objects can have methods eg:
 {